How to Maintain a Modular Kitchen: Complete Cleaning and Care Guide for Laminate, Acrylic, PU Paint, Granite and Hettich Hardware

 Monthly check and cleaning: Wipe with warm water and mild dish soap.
 Check for any areas where the sealer appears to have worn (water no longer beads on the surface) - these areas need resealing.

 Annual sealing: Apply a commercially available granite sealer (Roff Stainmaster, Litofin Stain Stop, or equivalent).
-The process: clean the countertop, apply the sealer with a cloth, let it sit for 10–15 minutes, wipe off the excess, let it cure for 24 hours.
+The process: clean the countertop, apply the sealer with a cloth, let it sit for 10 to 15 minutes, wipe off the excess, let it cure for 24 hours.
 This prevents oil and liquid absorption that causes permanent staining.

-For turmeric or oil stains: Apply a paste of baking soda and water to the stain, cover with plastic film, let sit for 24–48 hours, then wipe clean.
+For turmeric or oil stains: Apply a paste of baking soda and water to the stain, cover with plastic film, let sit for 24 to 48 hours, then wipe clean.
 Repeat for stubborn stains.
-Do not use bleach on granite — it can damage the sealer and eventually the stone surface.
+Do not use bleach on granite - it can damage the sealer and eventually the stone surface.

 Hot pans: Granite tolerates hot pans without damage.
 However, if a very hot pan is placed directly on a granite countertop repeatedly over months, the repeated thermal stress can cause micro-cracking near the pan contact point.
 Using a trivet adds years of life to the countertop.